CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment01.md

   - a csv with latitude and longitude coordinates (review tutorial 2 for how to open something like this)
 - if you plan to use raster data you should be looking for something with a '.tif' format or that is called a 'geoTIFF' or 'geoJPG'

 - Investigate the origins of your two datasets.
 Some starting points to cover (at a minimum): who made the data? what is/was the intended use(s) the data? when was the data made? how was it made?

+- Craft an argument through the juxtaposition, overlay, or presentation of the two datasets together in a map -- this argument should be new, and likely not the originally intended use of either dataset.

-- Research the appropriate projected coordinate reference system to use for your chosen place
+- Research the appropriate projected coordinate reference system to use for your chosen place, reproject your data and map canvas accordingly (see tutorial 2)

 - Consider the role that the title and other map elements can play in assisting you in making your argument clear

 ### Format

 - Your final map must be a designed map composition on a single slide with a 16:9 aspect ratio.
-You are encouraged to select one of the map examples discussed on 1/15 and imitate its graphic style.
+Choose one of the maps we have looked at thus far in class as a visual precedent, imitate some aspect of its graphic style.
-- Your designed map composition must include:
+- Your designed map composition must thoughtfully include:
   - title
   - legend
   - scale bar